JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 ```

 Since `calc_ċ_Ain` always returns `0`, the ``c_{Ain}`` parameter is assumed to be
 time-invariant.
-More precisely, this concentration of the acid feed is assumed to be
+More precisely, the concentration of the acid feed is assumed to be
 disturbed by a random-walk, instead of the measured output.
 Among all the settings of the
 [`MovingHorizonEstimator`](@ref), a proper tuning of the covariance matrices through `σQ`,
 `σR` and `σP_0`, and a past horizon `He` long enough to see the main dynamics can improve